China solar association says Xinjiang forced labour claims unfounded

-The United States last week banned imports from five Chinese solar companies accused of using forced labour in Xinjiang including Hoshine Silicon Industry Co (603260.SS) and a unit of GCL New Energy Holdings (0451.HK). read more
+The United States last week banned imports from five Chinese solar companies accused of using forced labour in Xinjiang including Hoshine Silicon Industry Co and a unit of GCL New Energy Holdings.

 The White House said forced labour was “an integral part of (China’s) systematic abuses against the Uyghur population and other ethnic and religious minority groups” in Xinjiang.